carlosjorger/carlosjorger.github.io/README.md

 ## Why?

-This proyect is made with the objetive of learning the basis of frontend development (html/css/js).
+This proyect is made with the objetive of learning the basis of frontend development (html/css/js) Without depending on a frontend framework like (react, angular, vue or svelte)

 ## Tools:

 - CSS animations and transitions.
 - media querys for made the project responsive.
 - flexbox and grid.
+- responsive navbar (horizontal navbar with a longer width and columnar navbar with a shorter width)
+- font-awesome icons

 ## How to run this project?